 There are 3 mobile internet operators in Argentina: Movistar, Claro and Personal Flow.
 All of them have prepaid sim cards for tourists.
 However, getting one in Argentina is a little more complicated than in other countries.

 Where to buy a prepaid sim card in Argentina

 Buenos Aires Airport - EZE

-The most convenient place to buy a sim card in Argentina is of course on arrival at the international airport of Buenos Aires, called Ezeiza (EZE).
-There is only one store that sells prepaid sim cards for Argentina, read more about it in my guide for buying a sim card at Buenos Aires Airport.
+The most convenient place to buy a prepaid sim card on arrival in Argentina is of course at the international airport of Buenos Aires, called Ezeiza (EZE).
+There are two stores where you can buy a sim card for tourists.
+Read more about it in my guide for buying a sim card at Buenos Aires Airport in 2023.

 Official retail stores